+A. Final Reflection

-- A. Final Examination - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+B. Multiple-source essay

+C. Other essays, quizzes, responses, assignments and in-class work

+D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+Instructors are not obligated to accept late assignments.
 Late essays will be docked five points per day late with no exceptions.